 CORNEA – Prevents blindness or restores vision.

-WHOLE EYES - Used in reconstruction of eye orbit or reconstruction of eye surface in contact with the eye.
+WHOLE EYES - Used in the reconstruction of eye orbit or reconstruction of the eye surface in contact with the eye.
 Utilized in medical training and research into the cause and cures for blindness.